L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: L2G-Net

 At a high level, our construction modifies the forward transform $\bt U^\top \bt Z_{m, c}$ by applying spectral processing independently on small base subgraphs using learnable local graph filters.
 Then, information is progressively mixed across larger graph components through a sequence of Cauchy factors (cf.~\cref{thm:cauchy_factorization}).
 Finally, the synthesis transform is computed, again using the same factorization.

 We start from the Cauchy factorization in \cref{thm:cauchy_factorization}.
-We insert learnable local filters before and after multiplying by the set of Cauchy factors corresponding to the interfaces between each pair of subgraphs.
+We insert learnable local filters before and after multiplying by the set of Cauchy factors corresponding to the cuts between each pair of subgraphs.
 Let these filters be $g_{r, p}(\cdot)$ for the $r$th level, with $r = 0, \hdots, L$, and considering the $p$th pair of subgraphs, with $p = 1, \hdots, 2^r-1$.
-Let $\bt D_{r, p}$ be the product of the Cauchy factors corresponding to the same interface.
-Given the spectral representations at level $r-1$ on each subgraph, $\bt H_{p, 1}^{r-1}$ and $\bt H_{p, 2}^{r-1}$, we compute:
+Let $\bt D_{r, p}$ be the product of the Cauchy factors corresponding to the same cut.
+Given the filtered spectral representations at level $r-1$ on each subgraph, $\bt H_{p, 1}^{r-1}$ and $\bt H_{p, 2}^{r-1}$, we compute:

 where $\pmb \lambda_{r,p}$ are the eigenvalues of the merged subgraph at level $r$.
 By repeating this procedure recursively up to $r=L$, we obtain the spectral representation $\bt H^{(L)}$.
 We will denote by $\bt U(\bt \Phi)$ the matrix replacing $\bt U$ with the concatenation of GFTs, filtering, and Cauchy matrices, where $\bt \Phi$ represents learnable parameters for all $r$ and $p$.
 The output in the node domain is given by $\bt X_{\mathrm{out}} = \bt U g_{\theta}(\pmb \lambda) \bt U(\bt \Phi) \bt X_m$.
 We remark that products by $\bt U$ are computed using the factorization, so $\bt U$ is never explicitly computed.